 Although in most cases there is not a specific cause for the development of Arthritis, there are some factors that may contribute to the onset and progression of the condition.

-These risk factors can be categorised as modifiable (things you can change) or non-modifiable (things you can’t change).
+These risk factors can be categorised as modifiable (things you can change) or non-modifiable (things you cannot change).

 Osteoarthritis (OA) is the most common form of arthritis in Australia.
 OA represented 62% of all arthritic conditions in 2017-18.